nanvel/blog/pages/books.md

 - The Self-Taught Programmer by Cory Althoff
 - Statistics for Absolute Beginners by O. Theobald
 - Trading Evolved by Andreas Clenow
-- Trading with the Trendlines by David Carli
 - Extreme Programming Explained by Kent Beck

 ## Archive